kataras/build-a-better-web-together/routing/routing-error-handlers.md

 Iris has builtin support for the [Problem Details for HTTP APIs](https://tools.ietf.org/html/rfc7807).

-The `Context.Problem` method sends a response like `Context.JSON` does but with indent of "  " and a content type of "application/problem+json" instead.
+The `Context.Problem` writes a JSON or XML problem response.
+Behaves exactly like `Context.JSON` but with default ProblemOptions.JSON indent of " " and a response content type of "application/problem+json" instead.

+Use the options.RenderXML and XML fields to change this behavior and send a response of content type "application/problem+xml" instead.

 ```go
 func newProductProblem(productName, detail string) iris.Problem {